SandraBergstrom/theRecipeCollective/README.md

 ## Bugs

 ### Known bugs
+- Last updated not working in recipe detail.
 - Prep time and cooking time is showing seconds and not minutes
 - Default profile pic is not showing.
 Tried both to add a direct link to cloudinary and to store it locally.
 - Default recipe pic is not showing.